Middle East latest: Israel kills 52 in northeast Lebanon after a night of strikes in Beirut

 Rescuers searched for survivors Friday after Israeli airstrikes killed at least 52 people and wounded 72 others across northeastern Lebanon, the country's Health Ministry reported.
-The wave of bombings pounded Lebanese villages that had previously been spared the worst of Israel’s air campaign against Hezbollah.
+The wave of bombings pounded villages that had previously been spared the worst of Israel’s air campaign against the Lebanese militant group Hezbollah.

 Israeli warplanes also destroyed dozens of buildings in Beirut's southern suburb of Dahiyeh, but it appeared most residents had evacuated and there were no reports of casualties.